pwrignall/pwrignall.github.io/posts/2023-10-15-ubuntu-setup-steps.md

 Whether freshly installing Ubuntu on a new bit of hardware or within WSL, there are a few steps I like to follow to get the basics set up nicely.

-What's here is taken direct from others' prior work but having them here in a single page makes for a helpful _aide-mémoire_.
+These steps are lifted directly from elsewhere but having them here in a single page makes for a helpful checklist.

 ## Software/tools